Martin-EvansUWA/FitnessAssessmentReportingTool/README.md

 # Fitness Assessment Reporting Tool

-This project aims to develop a web-based platform for a UWA Sport and Exercise Science core unit.
-The platform will enable students to collect and report fitness assessment data, addressing the issue of outdated or non-representative normative values.
-By collating fitness data from students, the platform will establish "Sport Science Students Norms" providing accurate benchmarks for comparison.
-The platform should allow students to enter fitness assessment data, store and aggregate data, generate class norms, and provide detailed reports and visualisations for tracking progress and identifying improvement areas.
-It should also allow staff to access and manage data, and generate reports for students.
+This project aims to modernize the fitness assessment process for a core unit in UWA's Sport and Exercise Science program.
+The platform enables students to collect, store, and report fitness assessment data, addressing the problem of outdated or non-representative normative values.
+By aggregating student data, the platform establishes dynamic "Sport Science Students Norms," providing accurate benchmarks for fitness comparisons.
+Additionally, it generates detailed reports and visualizations, helping students track their progress and identify areas for improvement.

 ## Features